crest-cassia/oacis/docs/en/tutorial.md

 We have learned how to make ParameterSets and runs.
 We have also learned how to see the output files.
 Next let us make multiple ParameterSets at once in order to investigate the parameter dependence of the simulator.

 In this tutorial, we are going to change two parameters: the density and the maximum velocity.
 We create ParameterSets with five different values for each of these parameters.
-So we are going to create 25 ParameterSets in total.
+So we are going to create 30 ParameterSets in total.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/Lnta80r7vCA" frameborder="0" allowfullscreen class="youtube"></iframe>

 Click the [New Parameter Set] button from the page showing the list of ParameterSets.
 You will find a form to create a ParameterSet as we have seen in step 3.
 If you find a multiple value in a field, multiple ParameterSets are simultaneously created.
-Let us fill in *"3,4,5,6,7"* and *"0.1,0.2,0.3,0.4,0.5"* at the "Vmax" and "density" fields, respectively.
+Let us fill in *"3,4,5,6,7"* and *"0.05,0.1,0.2,0.3,0.4,0.5"* at the "Vmax" and "density" fields, respectively.
-(More precisely speaking, 24 ParameterSets are newly created since one of them is identical to the one we have already created.)

-Then, set *"Number of Runs"* to 1.
+Then, set *"Target # of Runs"* to 1.
 One run is created for each ParameterSet.
-Click the [Create] button, then 25 ParameterSets and 25 runs are created.
+Click the [Create] button, then 30 ParameterSets and 30 runs are created.
+(More precisely speaking, 29 ParameterSets are newly created since one of them is identical to the one we have already created.)

 If you click the [Runs] button in the navigation bar, you can check the list of running, submitted, and created runs.
 The status *"created*" means that a job is not submitted to the job scheduler.